-Left: GxE-induced additive variance loci with no environmental main effect; Middle: GxE-induced additive variance loci with an environmental main effect, presence environmental main effect exists; Right: multiplicative variance loci.
-Colors: DLM: double linear model; VLA = variance locus analysis/curve upwardness test; LVT: Levene’s test; DRM: deviation regression model.
+Left: GxE induced additive variance loci, no environmental main effect; Middle: GxE induced additive variance loci, no environmental main effect; Right: multiplicative variance loci.
+DLM=double linear model; VLA: variance locus analysis/curve upwardness test; LVT=Levene’s test; DRM=deviation regression model

-Figure 4b compares the performance of various methods with a balanced binary phenotype (i.e., a 50% case rate).
-VLA had the best performance in identifying additive GxE candidate SNPs, especially when the SNPs were made variance loci from pure GxE effects (Figure 4b, middle).
-Other methods showed poor performance because an uncontrolled false positive rate decreased the net positive rate.
-In fact, with greater sample sizes, the variance loci and genetic main effects become less distinguishable, attenuating instead of boosting the net positive rate.
-When the variance loci were multiplicative variance loci, VLA was not optimal, as expected.
+Figure 4b compares the performance for balanced binary phenotypes (50% case rate).
+VLA was the best detector for additive GxE candidate SNPs, especially for variance loci by pure GxE (Figure 4b, middle); other methods had poor performance due to uncontrolled false positive dragging down the net positive rate.
+With larger sample sizes, the variance loci and genetic main effect become less distinguishable, attenuating instead of boosting the net positive rate.
+For multiplicative, VLA was not optimal as expected.

-Figure 4c: Simulation studies for an imbalanced binary phenotype
+Figure 4c: Simulation studies for imbalanced binary phenotype

-Left: GxE-induced additive variance loci with no environmental main effect; Middle: GxE-induced additive variance loci with an environmental main effect, presence environmental main effect exists; Right: multiplicative variance loci.
-Colors: DLM: double linear model; VLA = variance locus analysis/curve upwardness test; LVT: Levene’s test; DRM: deviation regression model.
+Left: GxE induced additive variance loci, no environmental main effect; Middle: GxE induced additive variance loci, no environmental main effect; Right: multiplicative variance loci.
+DLM=double linear model; VLA: variance locus analysis/curve upwardness test; LVT=Levene’s test; DRM=deviation regression model

-Figure 4c compares the performance of various methods for an imbalanced binary phenotype (i.e., a 7.6% case rate).
-For binary phenotypes with an imbalanced case/control proportion, an SNP main effect on the phenotypic mean is automatically an effect on the phenotypical variance, resulting in an overall inflation of the false positive rate.
-However, VLA maintained the ability to detect true GxE candidates while others ceased functional.
-For detailed description of simulating scenario of binary phenotype, see “Binary phenotype” under section “1. simulation scenario for binary phenotypes, and Figure S1b in the Supplement provides a more traditional display of false positive rate alongside true positive rate, refer to figure (s1b) in the same supplement material.
+Figure 4c compares the performance for imbalanced binary phenotypes (7.6% case rate).
+When the samples were imbalanced, a SNP main effect on phenotypical mean is automatically an effect on the phenotypic variance, causing an overall increase of false positives.
+Still, VLA maintained the ability to detect true GxE candidates while other methods did not.
+The Supplement describes in detail the simulation” in the supplement materials.
+For a display of false positive and true positive rates.

-We also simulated Poisson phenotypes.
-Like the binaries, the mean and variance of Poisson variables are related, therefore, all variance loci scanners came under the pressure of inflated false positive rate when the genotype has main effect on phenotypic mean, in which case the VLA again better maintained the ability to detect true GxE candidate.
-The simulation of scenarios involving Poisson phenotype is detailed in “Poisson Phenotype” under section “1. simulation” in the supplement materials, also refer to figure (s1d) in the same supplement material for a more traditional display of false positive rate alongside true positive rate.

-Overall, the simulations showed that the VLA had better performance for detecting variance loci induced by pure GxE effects and was overall, was more robust than other methods in the pressure of false positives caused by imbalanced, non-Gaussian phenotypes.
-As expected, VLA underperformed with multiplicative variance loci were generated multiplicatively, because a negative allele effect on logged variance is negative, it corresponds with a scenario in which the squared GxE effect is negative.
-In other words, a latent GxE interaction with a non-real valued effect size, violating the assumption of the VLA test (see the Methods section for more details).
-The Supplement describes the acquisition of simulation materials (i.e., the genotype), the decision on effect sizes, and the generation of phenotypes with various distribution, are detailed in section “1.
-Simulation” in supplement materials, with links to the R scripts.
+Overall, the simulations showed that VLA was more specialized in detecting variance loci induced by pure GxE effect and, overall more robust under the face of false positives due to imbalanced, non-Gaussian phenotype.
+As expected, VLA underperformed when the variance loci because when the allele effect on logged variance corresponds to a scenario where the squared GxE effect is negative, that is, a latent GxE with non-real-value effect size violates the assumption of VLA test (see “methods”).
+The acquisition of simulation materials (i.e., genotype), decisions on effect sizes, and the generation of phenotypes of various distributions and provides links to the R-scripts.